-§ 7-2 Disputes concerning the Validity and Interpretation of the Collective Agreements
+§ 7-2 Disputes Concerning the Validity and Interpretation of the Collective Agreements

-- (1) In the event of a dispute concerning the understanding of provisions in the Basic Agreement, the General Agreement, the company-level agreement or special agreement in the individual company, a local dispute meeting shall be held within 14 days, if one of the local parties so requests.
+- (1) In the event of a dispute concerning the understanding of provisions in the Basic Agreement, the General Agreement/the Debt Collection Agreement, the company-level agreement or special agreement in the individual company, a local dispute meeting shall be held within 14 days, if one of the local parties so requests.
 Minutes shall be prepared from the dispute meeting.
-The minutes can be sent to the central bargaining parties for further handling of the dispute.
-Each of the central bargaining parties can request that a central dispute meeting be held no later than 14 days after the request has been presented.
-A record of the dispute proceedings shall be sent to the central bargaining parties in advance and no later than one week before a meeting about the dispute is to be held.
-The central bargaining parties shall cooperate to the greatest extent possible in resolving disputes of which they have been notified. - (2) If the dispute is not resolved according to the first paragraph, the central bargaining parties can bring the matter before the Labour Court for a decision.
+The minutes can be sent to Finance Norway and the Finance Sector Union of Norway for further handling of the dispute.
+Finance Norway and the Finance Sector Union of Norway can request that a dispute meeting be held no later than 14 days after the request has been presented.
+A record of the dispute proceedings shall be sent to Finance Norway and the Finance Sector Union of Norway in advance and no later than one week before a meeting about the dispute is to be held.
+Finance Norway and the Finance Sector Union of Norway shall cooperate to the greatest extent possible in resolving disputes of which they have been notified. - (2) If the dispute is not resolved according to the first paragraph, the Finance Sector Union of Norway and NHO may handle the dispute in accordance with the procedural rules in the first paragraph. - (3) If the dispute is not resolved in accordance with the above mentioned rules, NHO or the Finance Sector Union of Norway can bring the matter before the Labour Court for a decision.